 They are also much simpler to trade and get access to.
 There are numerous brokers that offer CFD products to trade on a range of different cryptocurrency assets.
 The trader will merely have to select whether they want to enter a short or a long position, the amount and then trade.

-For example, to the right is an example of a how a Bitcoin CFD on the Plus500 broker interface is margined.
+For example if you were to use the IQ Option CFD product, you would have an initial margin requirement.
 Once you have entered the short CFD position, your position will constantly be margined and at the end of the day it will be consolidated.

-As one can see from the above platform example on Plus500, the margin required on these CFDs is 20% which means that the price of your portfolio will react by a 5 to a price move of 1.
+As one can see from the above platform example on IQ Option, the margin required on these CFDs is 5% which means that the price of your portfolio will react by a 20 to a price move of 1.

 The only disadvantage of CFDs is that they are not regulated in the USA.
 This will mean that there are not a great deal of brokers that will offer their services to traders in this jurisdiction.
 In this case the US trader is best position to trade futures on the CBOE or CME with their local broker.